sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 * **GitHub Container Registry is IPv4-only**.
 * **Docker and cloudflared need IPv6 set explicitly**, and to do so it's a bit clunky.
 * **Claude was not especially helpful with this**, it confidently suggested IPv4 fallbacks, NAT64 configurations for the wrong resolver, and invented a Kamal option that didn't exist.
 I guess the IPv6-only setup is still too niche.
-* **Honeycomb not supporting IPv6 was a surprise**, but NAT64 is a good workaround, and as a bonus that service also happens to run on Hetzner.
+* **Honeycomb not supporting IPv6 was a surprise**, but the public NAT64 service is a great workaround, and as a bonus that service also happens to run on Hetzner.
+* **GitHub-hosted runners don't support IPv6**, so don't bother trying to deploy from an GitHub Action workflow.

 ### The full Ansible playbook